rnentjes/komponent/docs/how-it-works.md

 The render call will be invoked and every html builder function (div, span etc.) will call the different HtmlBuilder functions like onTagStart, onTagAttributeChange etc.

-In these functions the HtmlBuilder will compare the dom against the call being made and it will update the DOM if needed.
+In these functions the HtmlBuilder will compare the dom against the call being made, and it will update the DOM as needed.